rhstephens/pysc2_more_minigames/README.md

   step_mul = 8

 ######
 # Add your map name here.
-PySC2 will attempt to find the map name from the directory "<SC2InstallPath>/Maps/"
+PySC2 will attempt to find the map name from the
+# directory provided above (starting from the root SC2 Maps directory "<SC2InstallPath>/Maps/")
 ######
 maps = [
   "MoveTwoBeacons"